streamingfast/substreams-uniswap-v3/README.md

 ## Stream intermediate values and events

-- Replace the spkg with the version you would like to used, the current release can be foubd on [Github](https://github.com/streamingfast/substreams-uniswap-v3/releases)
+- Replace the spkg with the version you would like to use, the current release can be found on [Github](https://github.com/streamingfast/substreams-uniswap-v3/releases).

 - Replace the streamingfast api endpoint with the preffered network, a list of chains and endpoints can be found [here](https://substreams.streamingfast.io/reference-and-specs/chains-and-endpoints)